The rise of AI - is your job safe?

 On a larger scale, many experts within the technology field believe that humans and machines can live harmoniously in a workplace environment.
 Mimi Spier, vice president of VMware’s internet of things (IoT) business, supports this view.

 “We’ve long believed that the AI fear of ‘man vs. machine’ is hyperbole, and that ‘man alongside machine’ is the real opportunity — not a threat to today’s workforce.”

 And there are many companies that can demonstrate this, too.
 Recently, the Harvard Business Review conducted a global study of more than 1,000 companies that have invested in advanced AI systems.
-Upon implementing this technology, it was discovered that performance improvements resulted when machines were utilised to work alongside employees rather than replace them.
+Upon implementing this technology, it was discovered that performance improvements resulted when machines were

 While this may sound great in a work environment, how can AI help speed up our job search?
 Recruiting is challenging and many businesses find it difficult to keep candidates engaged during the hiring process.
 Thanks to AI technology, the candidate experience is improving with the help of chatbots.
 Many candidates are now sent live updates regarding their application, along with detailed notifications of important dates that the applicant needs to be aware of.
 Additionally, AI is identifying skilled candidates at a much faster rate by using an advanced algorithm.